HISPlayer/UnityAndroid-SDK/hisplayer-api.md

     * **HISPLAYER_EVENT_PLAYBACK_BUFFERING**
     * **HISPLAYER_EVENT_NETWORK_CONNECTED**

-* **public enum HISPlayerError**: The list of errors provided by HisPlayer SDK.
+* **public enum HISPlayerError**: The list of errors provided by HISPlayer SDK.
 The errors can be used with the virtual functions in the next section:
    * **HISPLAYER_ERROR_TIMELOCK_EXPIRED** (no function on this)
    * **HISPLAYER_ERROR_NOT_VALID_APPID** (no function on this)
    * **HISPLAYER_ERROR_GENERAL_LICENSE_ERROR** (no function on this)